Slow light: Background

 When light propagates through a material, it travels slower than the vacuum speed, c.
 This is a change in the phase velocity of the light and is manifested in physical effects such as refraction.
 This reduction in speed is quantified by the ratio between c and the phase velocity.
 This ratio is called the refractive index of the material.
 Slow light is a dramatic reduction in the group velocity of light, not the phase velocity.
 Slow light effects are not due to abnormally large refractive indices, as will be explained below.

 The simplest picture of light given by classical physics is of a wave or disturbance in the electromagnetic field.
 In a vacuum, Maxwell's equations predict that these disturbances will travel at a specific speed, denoted by the symbol c.
 This well-known physical constant is commonly referred to as the speed of light.
 The postulate of the constancy of the speed of light in all inertial reference frames lies at the heart of special relativity and has given rise to a popular notion that the "speed of light is always the same".
 However, in many situations light is more than a disturbance in the electromagnetic field.

-Light traveling within a medium is no longer a disturbance solely of the electromagnetic field, but rather a disturbance of the field and the positions and velocities of the charged particles (electrons) within the material.
+Light traveling within a medium is not merely a disturbance solely of the electromagnetic field, but rather a disturbance of the field and the positions and velocities of the charged particles (electrons) within the material.
 The motion of the electrons is determined by the field (due to the Lorentz force) but the field is determined by the positions and velocities of the electrons (due to Gauss' law and Ampère's law).
 The behavior of a disturbance of this combined electromagnetic-charge density field (i.e. light) is still determined by Maxwell's equations, but the solutions are complicated because of the intimate link between the medium and the field.